VANUATU: Live at Banban - Banban Bamboo Band

 The Banban Bamboo Band demonstrate immense ingenuity on their beautiful bamboo-based bonanza

 Plant life contributes to various parts of Vanuatuan culture, from the use of tree vines at Pentecost Island’s world-renowned land diving traditions, to the popularity of the kava plant whose root is used to create arguably the nation’s most popular mind-altering drink.
 Hailing from the largest island in the nation of Vanuatu, called Espiritu Santo, the Banban Bamboo Band are somewhat of a mystery.
 There is nothing written about them online, all that can be deciphered from a lone video and several of photos of them performing is that they play at resorts on the island, using rather magnificent instruments crafted from bamboo.
 From percussive instruments to flutes, it seems the entirety of their musical tools are made from the wood-like stems that the bamboo plant produces.
-It is quite incredible to see how the material that is such an important resource in the daily life of many Vanuatuans, as it is often used to build huts, flooring and mats, whilst it can also be incorporated into other aspects of the culture, namely music.
+It is quite incredible to see how the material that is such an important resource in the daily life of many Vanuatuans, as it is often used to build huts, flooring and mats, can also be incorporated into other aspects of the culture, namely music.

 The style of group’s performance is difficult to label in terms of a genre but it is close in style to traditional hymn signing.
 This may well be a consequence of historic interaction with Christian missionaries who came to Melanesia but this is unclear.
 What is interesting, however, is the use of English in some of the songs.
 The rather endearing opener, for example, Spirit of Santo is a patriotic song about the island from which the band come from.
 Whether the decision to sing in English is to appeal to guests on the resorts where they perform is unclear however, the linguistic capabilities of the Melanesian people is one to be admired, as they are considered the most linguistically diverse people group in the world.